Jiplet/claude-astra-router/README.md

 ## Credit and reuse

-Inspired by [The Actionable AI's Route Astra guide](https://theactionableai.com/guides/route-astra-guide/read).
  This repository provides an original Claude instruction template, a dispatch script and worked supporting material.
 See [attribution](ATTRIBUTION.md).
 Original repository content is available under the [MIT licence](LICENSE).